RileyK19/ClipboardManager/README.md

 ### Keyboard Cycling
 1. Press **Cmd+Ctrl+V** to cycle to the previous clipboard item
+2. A HUD-style toast notification appears showing the copied text
-2. Press again to keep going back through history
+3. Press again to keep going back through history
-3. Paste immediately with Cmd+V
+4. Paste immediately with Cmd+V
-4. After 0.5 seconds, the selected item moves to the front of your history
+5. After 0.5 seconds, the selected item moves to the front of your history

 ### Clearing History
 - Click "Clear" to remove all unpinned items